TelepathicGrunt/RepurposedStructures/README.md

 <p>&nbsp;</p>
 <p><strong>&nbsp; &nbsp; Right now, there are lots of config options.
 The big ones that you may be interested in are the <span style="font-size: 14px;">add____ToModdedBiomes</span> config entries.
 Turning this on will make the config add the features or structures to any modded biomes with the correct category.
 For example, if you turn on <span style="font-size: 14px;">addMineshaftsToModdedBiomes</span> and you have a mod that adds a new kind of Desert biome in any dimension, then that biome will now spawn Desert themed Mineshafts in it!</strong></p>
 <p>&nbsp;</p>
-<p><strong>&nbsp; &nbsp; For both Dungeons and Mineshafts, you can turn on and off each specific biome variant or change their overall spawnrates as well.
+<p><strong>&nbsp; &nbsp; For Dungeons, Wells, and Mineshafts, you can turn on and off each specific biome variant or change their overall spawnrates as well.
 For Mineshafts, you can turn on or off the spawning of chests too if you want to stop chests from spawning for whatever reason.</strong></p>
 <p>&nbsp;</p>
 <p><strong>&nbsp; &nbsp; The config for Jungle Fortresses is fairly straightforward.
 You can change their spawnrate, how much Stonebrick blocks are infested with SIlverfish, turn on or off the creation of Silverfish spawners, or disable the creation of loot chests.
 Not much else to it!</strong></p>
 <p>&nbsp;</p>